LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ### Monitoring conversations during a shift
 Managers have many reasons to review the ongoing conversation list during a shift.
 These include monitoring SLAs and taking action on conversations that are overdue, monitoring and fixing bot or routing performance, and determining where additional attention is needed.

-The new Conversation widget in the manager workspace is designed to empower managers to quickly and efficiently review conversations taking place during their shift.
+The new Conversation widget in the Manager Workspace is designed to empower managers to quickly and efficiently review conversations taking place during their shift.
 This list was designed for quick monitoring and is sorted by time to response - so that overdue conversations always appear at the top of the list.

 The conversation widget displays:
 * All open conversations that began in the last 30 days